daniel-beard/simlang_xcode_plugin/README.md

 ### Requirements

-- Has only been tested on Xcode6.1-Beta
+- Has only been tested on Xcode6 and OS X Yosemite